 KITTEN ADOPTION & KITTEN SOCIALIZATION?

 Dog people know about the socialization of puppies, but kittens also benefit from socialization–except it comes WAY EARLIER in cat babies.
 The prime kitten socialization period falls between 2-7 weeks (yikes!) which means rescuers, shelter personnel and breeders are vital to the future well-being of cats and how they look at their world.
 Socialization teaches kittens what’s safe (other cats, dogs, VETERINARIANS, carriers, cars) and a positive normal part of their lives.
 It also teaches what kittens should fear.

-Proper socialization not only includes interaction with other cats but positive handling by different people during this critical period.
+Proper socialization not only includes interaction with other cats (and also dogs, if you have both–get intro tips here!) but positive handling by different people during this critical period.
 That ensures the baby becomes well adjusted, confident, and emotionally healthy.
 I’ve got all the kitten must-knows in my COMPLETE KITTEN CARE, but you don’t need the book to get started.
 Before you adopt, review these 10 do’s and don’ts to ensure your kitten love lasts a lifetime.

 10 DO’s & DON’Ts OF KITTEN ADOPTION